Naotsun19B/PulldownBuilder/README.md

 ## History

+- (2023/03/06) v2.0
+  Added compare nodes for `NativeLessPulldownStruct`
+  Added switch nodes for pull-down structure

 - (2023/02/01) v1.9
   Fixed a bug that crashes when starting the editor
-  Fixed a bug where generic not equal node was converted to pull-down struct not equal node
+  Fixed a bug where generic not equal node was converted to pull-down structure not equal node
   Fixed a bug that the display was not updated when the default value of the graph pin was changed
   Default values can now be copied or pasted from the graph pin context menu
-  You can now open the PulldownContents asset underlying the variable pulldown structure from the context menu of the graph pin or details panel
+  You can now open the PulldownContents asset underlying the variable pull-down structure from the context menu of the graph pin or details panel

 - (2022/11/08) v1.8
   Fixed a crash when searching for a node when the editor language is other than English